telerik/kendo-ui-core/docs-aspnet-mvc/getting-started/fundamentals.md

 ## Bundling

-### Overview

 The bundling technique is used to combine resources and improve the loading time by reducing the number of requests to the server.
 Bundling is disabled in development (debug configuration) by default.

+### Enabling Bundling

-There are two ways to enable bundling in development.
-The first one is to disable debugging, by setting `debug="false"` in `web.config` within the compilation element.
-The second one is to set `BundleTable.EnableOptimizations=true` within the `RegisterBundles` static method.
-The latter setting will override the `"debug"` value in `web.config`.
+There are 2 ways to enable bundling in development:

+* Disable debugging by setting `debug="false"` in `web.config` within the compilation element.
+* Set `BundleTable.EnableOptimizations=true` within the `RegisterBundles` static method.
+This overrides the `"debug"` value in `web.config`.

-It is important to note that bundling can cause problems with relative paths in stylesheets.
-For example, the DejaVu font included in the common stylesheet uses such a path.
+Note that bundling can cause problems with relative paths in stylesheets.
+For example, the **DejaVu** font included in the common stylesheet uses such a path.
 The solution is to rewrite the URLs to absolute ones using the `CssRewriteUrlTransform`, as shown below.

 ###### Example